Axolotlpi/next-contentful-template/README.md

 queries.ts contains query list and types that go along with them. (current extent of typing is within what is reasonably useful)
 You'll notice that query has a function in addition to just the gql query.
 This is to reshape the incoming object/array to make it cleaner/more immediately usefull and is ran in the getContent() function in helpers.

+Also, parts of this template are copy paste from current projects, so expect huge ugly commits.